-The Company identified four high priority targets on the Company's properties in the area of the Moss Mine, which are the focus of a multi-phase drill program.
+The Company identified four high priority targets during the year on its properties in the area of the Moss Mine, which were the focus of a multi-phase drill program.
 These include the West Oatman stockwork vein target, the high-grade Old Timer East and West targets and the Western Extension of the Moss.
-The exploration is carried out concurrently with the Company's ongoing Moss Mine construction and development program.
-This is the first phase of a multi-phase drill and resource expansion program designed to further expand the Company's existing gold-silver resources.
+The exploration program was carried out concurrently with the Company's ongoing Moss Mine construction and development program.

-The Company recently completed three drill holes on the Western Extension of the Moss deposit, where extensive silicification and quartz veining has been mapped along the western projection of the Moss vein system.
+The Company completed three drill holes on the Western Extension of the Moss deposit, where extensive silicification and quartz veining has been mapped along the western projection of the Moss vein system.
 The first-phase drilling program at West Oatman was completed with 13 holes drilled along 500 meters of the stockwork/vein strike length.
 Four core holes have been completed at the Old Timer East target.
-Assays from recent drilling will be announced in a future release once received and compiled.